guicfernandes/laravel-backoffice-portal/README.md

 php artisan db:seed
 ```

-Now you are able to run the application by just running the command
+Now you are able to run the application

+## Running the application
+To run the application you should get to the command

 ```bash
 php artisan serve
 ```

-And get to url's browser "http://localhost:8000"
+And now get to url's browser "http://localhost:8000"

+Once there, you can register yourself or, if so, log yourself in.

 ## Running the unit tests